Azure-Samples/aks-openai/README.md

 ## Chatbot Application

-The chatbot is a Python application inspired by the sample code in the [It’s Time To Create A Private ChatGPT For Yourself Today](https://levelup.gitconnected.com/its-time-to-create-a-private-chatgpt-for-yourself-today-6503649e7bb6) arctiel.
+The chatbot is a Python application inspired by the sample code in the [It’s Time To Create A Private ChatGPT For Yourself Today](https://levelup.gitconnected.com/its-time-to-create-a-private-chatgpt-for-yourself-today-6503649e7bb6) article.
 The application is contained in a single file called `app.py`.
 The application makes use of the following libraries:

 - [OpenAPI](https://github.com/openai/openai-python): The OpenAI Python library provides convenient access to the OpenAI API from applications written in the Python language.
 It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the OpenAI API.
 You can find usage examples for the OpenAI Python library in our [API reference](https://beta.openai.com/docs/api-reference?lang=python) and the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).
 - [Azure Identity](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python): The Azure Identity library provides [Azure Active Directory (Azure AD)](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) token authentication support across the Azure SDK.
 It provides a set of [TokenCredential](https://learn.microsoft.com/en-us/python/api/azure-core/azure.core.credentials.tokencredential?view=azure-python) implementations, which can be used to construct Azure SDK clients that support Azure AD token authentication.